 - 1/2 cup chocolate chips can sub dried fruits for the chocolate and peanut butter chips

 - 1/2 teaspoon salt

 Pre-heat oven to 350 degrees.
 Line a 9 x 13 baking pan with foil and spray with cooking spray.

 Mix the dry ingredients in a large bowl.
 In a small bowl, mix together the wet ingredients.
-Pour the wet mixture into the dry and mix well (it’s easiest to just use your hands).
-Pat the mixture out into the foil lined pan.
+Pour the wet mixture into the dry and mix well.

 Press the granola mixture into the prepared baking dish.